Endo International Plc (ENDP) Q3 2017 Results - Earnings Call Transcript

 Paul V. Campanelli - Endo International Plc

 Yeah.
-So, Dupuytren's is, we feel that actually Dupuytren's is a growing indication for us.
-Right.
+So, Dupuytren's is, we feel that actually Dupuytren's is a growing indication for us, right?
 So, regarding the demand of vial growth, we're seeing volume increases of around 7%, so we feel pretty good about that.
 For the quarter, I think we saw Peyronie's specifically grow about 10% and we saw Dupuytren's grow about 2%.
 So year to date, we called out the 7% overall growth.

 Then with respect to the other question on the alternative dosage forms, the other area that we had some pressure was on, in addition to LIDO, was on both forms of just the potassium powder.